octopusthink/octopusthink.com/src/content/blog/2019-09-21-introducing-octopus-think.md

 Matt is an avid motorcyclist and coffee equipment enthusiast.
 It's possible he needs more storage space. 🛵

 **Together**, we’ve worked on an array of different one-off projects over the years.
 Realising the world could use more accessible, thoughtfully-designed, and lovingly-crafted apps, interfaces, and websites, we've decided to team up and build great things together.

 Having highly complementary skills, we're able have joint ownership and make decisions in a diplomatic way.
 Where we *do* overlap are the passions that ignite us: **automation, empowerment, inclusion, and social justice**.
-That’s where we’ll be directing the majority of our efforts. 💪🏻
+That’s where we’ll be directing the majority of our efforts. 🔥

 ## What to expect from this blog

 We're still figuring things out, but expect us to talk about things that matter most to us. **Design and technology.
-Accessibility and inclusion.** Oh, and adorable cephalopod stories, because we aren’t stones.
-Those *suckers* are really cute. 🐙
+Accessibility and inclusion.** We're still figuring things out, but expect us to talk about things that matter most to us. **Design and technology.
+Accessibility and inclusion.** Oh, and adorable cephalopod stories, because we aren’t made of stone. *Those suckers are really cute.* 🐙

 ## What we’re working on